Simultaneous Inference for Time Series Functional Linear Regression: Discussion on the Main Article

-We would like to conclude this article by discussing some issues related to the practical implementation of the regression as well as possible extensions.
-Firstly, the predictors $\bm{X}_i(t)$ are typically only discretely observed with noises in practice and hence pre-smoothing is required to transfer the discretely observed predictors into continuous curves which inevitably produces some smoothing errors.
-In this article, for the purposes of brevity and keeping the discussions on the main focus, we assume that the smooth curves of $\bm{X}_i(t)$ are observed.
-It can be seen from the proofs that the results of the paper hold under the densely observed functional data scenario as long as the smoothing error is of the order $O_\Pr(\log n/\sqrt{n})$ uniformly.
-The smoothing effects for time series or densely observed functional data have been intensively investigated in the literature; see for instance \cite{hall2006properties}, \cite{zhang2007statistical} and \cite{wu2007inference}, among many others.
-Though the aforementioned references are not exactly intended for functional time series, their results can be extended to the functional time series setting which we will pursue in a separate future work.
-On the other hand, we do not expect that our theory and methodology will directly carry over to the sparsely observed functional data setting (\cite{yao2005functional}) and the corresponding investigations are beyond the scope of the current paper.
+We now discuss some issues related to the practical implementation of the regression as well as possible extensions.
+Firstly, the predictors $\bm{X}_i(t)$ are typically only discretely observed with noises.
+Hence, pre-smoothing is required to transfer the discretely observed predictors into continuous curves which inevitably produces some smoothing errors.
+In this article, for the purposes of brevity and to keep the discussion focused, we assume that the smooth curves of $\bm{X}_i(t)$ are observed.
+It can be seen from the proofs that the results of the paper hold under the densely observed functional data scenario as long as the smoothing error achieves an order $O_\Pr(\log n/\sqrt{n})$ uniformly.
+Smoothing for time series or densely observed functional data has been intensively investigated in the literature; see for instance \cite{hall2006properties}, \cite{zhang2007statistical} and \cite{wu2007inference}, among many others.
+Though the aforementioned references are not exactly intended for functional time series, their results can be extended to the functional time series setting, which we will pursue in a separate future work.
+On the other hand, we do not expect that our theory and methodology will directly carry over to the sparsely observed functional data setting \citep{yao2005functional}, and the corresponding investigations are beyond the scope of the current paper.